DigiHzData/DigiHz_EasyTransfer/README.md

 Tested on arduino pro mini (3.3v), nodeMCU, ESP32 and ESP32-cam.

-I am planning on making an example of sending esp32-cam captured image to another esp32.
+An example of sending esp32-cam captured image to another esp32 is now added.

 The examples have a lot of documentation, so i dont have to explain to much here.